sysal1280/passwords/README.md

 #### Features

-- Uses GPG for strong, proven cryptography
+- Uses GPG for strong, proven cryptography.
 - Supports hardware‑backed keys (smartcards, YubiKeys, etc.)
-- Supports time‑based codes (TOTP), allowing you to store and generate 2‑factor authentication tokens directly within the application
+- Supports time‑based codes (TOTP), allowing you to store and generate 2‑factor authentication tokens directly within the application.
-- Fully configurable cipher and GPG options
+- Fully configurable cipher and GPG options.
-- Secure by design
+- Secure by design.
-- Possessing the database alone is not enough to compromise passwords — decryption requires private key(s), which can be stored on a hardware token
+- Possessing the database alone is not enough to compromise passwords — decryption requires private key(s), which can be stored on a hardware token.
-- Metadata is encrypted, including entry names and structure, preventing attackers from learning anything useful even if they obtain the file
+- Metadata is encrypted, including entry names and structure, preventing attackers from learning anything useful even if they obtain the file.
-- Cross‑platform desktop application
+- Cross‑platform desktop application.
 - Linux, macOS, Windows (64‑bit)
-- Consistent UI built with Qt
+- Consistent UI built with Qt.
-- No proprietary dependencies
+- No proprietary dependencies.
-- 100% open‑source, transparent, and auditable
+- 100% open‑source, transparent, and auditable.

 #### Linux & macOS (Build from Source)